MiteshPuthran/Speech-Emotion-Analyzer/README.md

 <br>
 ![](images/predict.png?raw=true)
 <br>
+to get good acuuracy use the audio that is convert to mono , it doesnot work with stereo audio.

 ## Testing out with live voices.
 In order to test out our model on voices that were completely different than what we have in our training and test data, we recorded our own voices with dfferent emotions and predicted the outcomes.
 You can see the results below: